 This medication is usually used as needed.
-If your doctor has told you to use lidocaine patches regularly, use the missed patch as soon as you remember it.
+If your doctor has told you to use lidocaine patches or topical systems regularly, apply the missed patch or topical system as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed patch and continue your regular dosing schedule.
-Do not use a double dose to make up for a missed one.
+Do not apply a double dose to make up for a missed one.

 What side effects can this medication cause?

-Lidocaine patches may cause side effects.
-If any of these symptoms occur, remove your patch and do not put it back on until the symptoms go away.
+Lidocaine patches or topical systems may cause side effects.
+If any of these symptoms occur, remove your patch or topical system and do not put it back on until the symptoms go away.
 Tell your doctor if any of these symptoms are severe or do not go away: